 3. Request Desktop Site

-Albeit, the mobile version of a website is ideal for use on devices with smaller form factor, it sometimes fails to showcase enough information on a single page.
+Albeit the mobile version of a website is ideal for use on devices with smaller form factors, it sometimes fails to showcase enough information on a single page.
 Also, in some cases, there are times when you are only familiar with the Desktop version of a website.
 This is why accessing the Desktop version of a website can turn out to be useful in such situations.
-Not to mention, the trick can also come in handy if you use an iPad, as you can view more content on its bigger screen-estate.
+Not to mention the trick can also come in handy if you use an iPad, as you can view more content on its bigger screen estate.

-To access the Desktop version, with the mobile version of the website open in a Safari, press and hold on the reload button (on the right-hand side of the search bar).
-After which, a pop-up with two options, ‘Request Desktop Site’ and ‘Cancel’, appears.
-Select ‘Request Desktop Site’, and you are now on the desktop version of the website.
-Alternatively, you can also tap on the Share button and scroll through the row to find ‘Request Desktop Site’, and click on it.
+To access the Desktop version, with the mobile version of the website open in Safari, press and hold on the reload button (on the right-hand side of the search bar).
+After which, a pop-up with two options, ‘Request Desktop Site’ and ‘Cancel,’ appears.
+Select ‘Request Desktop Site,’ and you are now on the desktop version of the website.
+Alternatively, you can also tap on the Share button and scroll through the row to find ‘Request Desktop Site’ and click on it.

 4. Access Reader Mode

-A website usually contains a bunch of additional elements, in addition to text, to make it look more appealing and engross the end user’s attention, which, in general sense, is normal and acceptable.
-Except, in situations, when, you just want to focus on the ‘text’ part of it, without getting distracted by graphics and advertisements.
+A website usually contains a bunch of additional elements, in addition to text, to make it look more appealing and engross the end user’s attention, which, in a general sense, is normal and acceptable except in situations when you just want to focus on the ‘text’ part of it without getting distracted by graphics and advertisements.
 For such times, you can switch to the Reader Mode on a website.
 To do this, tap on the four horizontal lines on the left-hand side of the search bar.
 And that’s it.
 You’re now in the Reader Mode.
-Alternatively, you can also tap and hold the icon, to either enable Reader Mode on the website you are currently on, or on all websites, using ‘Use on …’ or ‘Use on All Websites’, respectively.
+Alternatively, you can also tap and hold the icon to either enable Reader Mode on the website you are currently on or on all websites, using ‘Use on …’ or ‘Use on All Websites,’ respectively.

 5. View Recently Closed Tabs